rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-015/index.md

 [Proton-Github]: https://github.com/ValveSoftware/Proton
 [Proton-Media-Converter-Github]: https://github.com/ValveSoftware/Proton/tree/proton_5.13/media-converter

-### [Rust GPU][RustGPU-Github] v0.1
+### [Rust GPU v0.1][rustgpu-v0.1]

 ![Rust GPU Sky](rustgpu.jpg)
 _Sky example in Rust GPU_

-Rust GPU is a project backed by [Embark Studios][RustGPU-Embark] to make Rust a first-class language and ecosystem for building GPU code.
+[Rust GPU][rustgpu] is a project backed by [Embark Studios][embark] to make Rust a first-class language and ecosystem for building GPU code.

-Although still in very early stages of development, [Rust GPU released v0.1 in October][RustGPU-Twitter], and has already garnered over 2000 stars on Github.
+Although still in very early stages of development, [Rust GPU released v0.1 in October][rustgpu-v0.1], and has already garnered over 2000 stars on Github.
-There are also threads about it [on Hacker News][RustGPU-HackerNews] and [Reddit][RustGPU-Reddit].
 Currently, compiling and running very simple shaders works, and a significant portion of the core library also compiles.
 However, many things aren't implemented yet: for example, while-loops and if-statements work, but for-loops, iterators, and match/switch aren't supported yet!
 That means that while being technically usable, Rust GPU is far from being production-ready.

-Here is a description of the project:
+Motivation behind the project:

 > Historically in games, GPU programming has been done through writing either
 > HLSL, or to a lesser extent GLSL.
 These are simple programming languages that